Plan Your Visit

-Glasgow Coffee Festival returns to The Briggait - here is a handy sustainable travel guide on how to plan your visit to the festival.
+Glasgow Coffee Festival returns to The Briggait so we’ve put together a sustainable travel guide on how to plan your visit to the festival.

-We would like to encourage exhibitors and attendees to travel sustainably to keep emissions low.
+We encourage all exhibitors and attendees to travel sustainably to keep emissions low.
 Depending on how you travel, this guide may help you to find a cheaper, more environmentally friendly way of travelling and ultimately will affect the overall footprint of the festival.
-Thank you for being mindful of travelling green.
+Thank you for being mindful of travelling green!

 WALK